 Of course, microservices introduce their own challenges and complexity.
 To avoid cascading failures, it’s necessary to build solutions that use re-delivery, rerouting, and caching to prevent problems.
 There’s also the simple fact that it’s necessary to deal with spaghetti communication when there are so many more pieces to integrate.
 Happily, these are not completely new challenges.
 “TIBCO has been doing some of this for 20 years with enterprise integration.”
 Many of the patterns and best practices are similar.
 Kai also pointed out that microservices are not for every scenario or for all concepts.
 Just like with cloud and NoSQL, it’s important to determine if the change is really necessary before making a transition.

 Finally, Wahner urged developers to design microservices with open APIs in mind.
 He sees many enterprises achieving great success by making API’s public or available to internal partners.
 PayPal is the first example that comes to mind, since it has made its payment and shopping cart APIs so readily accessible to virtually every online merchant and retailer on the planet.
-But it’s not just tech-focused organizations that are focusing on being more open.
+But it’s not just tech-focused organizations that are focusing on being more Agile and open.
 “Banks, Telco, and airlines are all investing money into API projects to expose their APIs to the outside world.”

 For consumers and creators of middleware, microservices, and APIs, the future is bound to be complex.
 But it will be full of examples of big business taking risks to get it right.